digego/extempore/BUILDING.md

   i.e. the pure-xtlang libraries with no external C library dependencies

 - the `clean_aot` target will remove all AOT-compiled files

-- the `assets` target won't build anything per. se., but it will download the assets e.g. sound files, 3D model files which are referenced in the examples (it's pretty big, so make sure you're on an internet connection where you don't mind downloading a bunch of data)

 ## Platform-specific notes